Lil Wayne charged with possessing a firearm as a convicted felon

 “Although the Supreme Court has not yet decided the constitutional question,” Srebnick continued, “Justice Amy Coney Barrett recently wrote an appellate dissenting opinion in which she stated that ‘Absent evidence that he either belongs to a dangerous category or bears individual markers of risk, permanently disqualifying [a convicted felon] from possessing a gun violates the Second Amendment.’”

 The Miami Herald broke the story of authorities searching the luxury jet on Dec.
 23, 2019, after which Srebnick sent the newspaper a “cease and desist” letter.
-In addition to the gun and bullets, law enforcement found numerous drugs and nearly $26,000 in cash, according to the Herald, which also reported that Carter’s status as a felon comes from a weapons case in New York from more than a decade ago for which he served eight months at Rikers Island jail.
+In addition to the gun and bullets, law enforcement found drugs and nearly $26,000 in cash, according to the Herald, which also reported that Carter’s status as a felon comes from a weapons case in New York from more than a decade ago for which he served eight months at Rikers Island jail.

 The popular rapper, who has won five Grammys and been nominated for 24, faced backlash in October after expressing support for President Trump and “what he’s done so far with criminal reform.”